nats-io/jetstream-leaf-nodes-demo/README.md

 We want to mirror the stream `aggregate` that we just created into a stream named `crossacc`.
 Mirroring that particular stream allows the importing stream in the other account to be independent of the actual number of spokes.

-But first we need another JS enabled account and user:
+But first we need another JetStream enabled account and user:

 ```txt
 > nsc add account -n IMPORTER